niceume/learn_sas/BIOS_LAB8-1_SAS_TwoIndependetVariables(ParameterInference).md

 /* Step5 : Conclusion */
 /* alpha = 0.01 */
 /* p value is 0.54.
-This is much larger than the alpha. */ /* At the level of 5% significance, there is not sufficient evidence to believe that the fatal proportions are different among the group with seatbelt and the group without it.*/
+This is much larger than the alpha. */ /* At the level of 5% significance, there is not sufficient evidence to believe that there is an association between A(seatbelt) and B(injury)*/
+/* The important point in interpretation is that we checked the association . */
 ~~~